 In these three cases, you’re better off with longer copy.

 Next, you need to properly use colors on your landing pages.

 3. The ebook landing page in one color scheme

 Ever landed on a page and wondered why the colors seem to fight with your eyes?

 The reason is usually that the landing page designer didn’t have a good eye for selecting colors.

 Either that or they wrongly thought the color combinations they used would play well with their audience’s eyes – when in fact they looked awful.

 The point here is simple: you need to combine colors well on your landing pages so they look appealing to your potential ebook readers.
 The last thing you want is to deter them.

-Here are two landing page templates with nice color schemes to use for your ebook landing page:
+Here are three landing page templates with nice color schemes to use for your ebook landing page:

 4. The season-relevant ebook landing page